 Hughenden Manor is a red brick Victorian mansion.
 In the 19th century, it was the country house of the Prime Minister, Benjamin Disraeli, 1st Earl of Beaconsfield.
 The Manor of Hughenden is first recorded in 1086, when formerly part of Queen Edith's lands it was held by William, son of Oger the Bishop of Bayeux.
 The estate exchanged hands may times and by 1816 the manor and lands were owned by John Norris, a distinguished antiquary and scholar.
-Isaac D'Israeli, the father of Benjamin Disraeli, had for some time rented the nearby Bradenham Manor, and on Norris's death in 1845 bought Hughenden and lands from Norris’s executors.
-Taking ownership of the manor on the death of his father in 1848, Benjamin Disraeli had the house remodelled by the architect Edward Buckton Lamb.
+Disraeli bought Hughenden in 1848 and he had the house remodelled by local architect Edward Buckton Lamb.
 Today, Hughenden is owned by the National Trust and fully open to the public.
 There is a restaurant, a shop and toilets in the Stableyard, opposite the entrance to the Manor House.
 Entry to the house is free to National Trust members.

 From the entrance gate to Hughenden Manor, facing the Stableyard, turn left to retrace your steps, following a narrow road between two brick and flint walls.
 At the end of the road, head straight ahead down a steep slope.
 At the next junction, fork left, following the signpost towards Downley.
 Follow the path downhill towards a set of gates and then along the bottom of Echo Valley.
 On reaching Common Wood, continue straight ahead until you reach a major junction of footpaths by a National Trust sign for Hughenden Estate Manor Farm.
 Turn right uphill, keeping left where the path forks.
 Walk straight ahead until you reach Downley Common.

 In Anglo-Saxon times Downley meant a clearing on the hill (down meaning ‘hill’ and ley ‘clearing’).
 It is now one of the few Chiltern commons that has not become completely wooded.
 The common was once part of an Anglo-Saxon ‘tithing’: a group of ten dwellings.
 For many centuries, clay chalk and flint have been extracted from many places on the common, this has left behind pits, called dells, some very large and deep.
 The clay was probably extracted to make bricks and tiles.
-During The Second World War, the Army used the common to test and repair Churchill tanks, which were assembled at Broom and Wade’s factory in Bellfield Road, High Wycombe.
-The tracks are hard to make out on the common today.
+During the Second World War, the Army used the common to test and repair Churchill tanks, which were assembled at Broom and Wade’s factory in Bellfield Road, High Wycombe.
 At the top of the common, next to the cricket pavilion, there is a small blacksmiths Forge that was in use up until the early 1990s.
 Downley Common also plays host to a number of sports clubs, including Downley Cricket Club and Downley Albion Football Club.

 Either cross the common, or if a football match or cricket match is in progress, turn right to skirt around the northern edge of the common until you reach the Downley Sports Pavilion on the opposite side.
 Take a footpath to the right of the pavilion.
 Go through a gate to the left of Blacksmith’s Cottage and then follow the path with a hedge on your right.
 Head towards another metal gate, near the base of a wooden electricity pylon, and enter the West Wycombe Estate.
 Follow the path along the right edge of the field until it enters an area of woodland by another wooden electricity pylon.
 The path now heads downhill through the woodland to reach a crossing path in the bottom of a valley.
 Turn left and follow the path downhill until you reach a narrow country lane.
 Turn left on the lane and follow it for 4 minutes (200 metres) until you reach a private carpark on your right by some buildings.